I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 ```

-Execute all steps and create file immediately.
+Execute all steps and create the file immediately.

-Create a KPT format review file that includes:
+Create a KPT format review file including:

-1. Appropriate date calculation and range determination
+1. Proper date calculation and range determination

 2. Systematic extraction from all daily notes within range

-4. KPT analysis by goal
+4. KPT analysis by goal:

 Important Notes:

-- Extract only MTGs/events containing keywords like "regular", "MTG", "meeting", "1on1", "○○ session"
+- Extract only MTG & events containing keywords like "regular", "MTG", "meeting", "1on1", "○○会"

-Save final file in `02_Monthly/` directory.
+Save the final file to the `02_Monthly/` directory.

 Visualizing Task Status with CSS Snippets